Quick Start Guide to Assembly Hubs

 Now that you have the assembly hub copied from above, you can copy the directory and start to edit some of the documents like genomes.txt, groups.txt, and trackDb.txt to understand how they work.
 Refer to the Assembly Hub Wiki to understand how to build a twoBit file for your own original fasta files.
 Read more about trackDb settings in the definition document.

-Please note that the Browser waits 300 seconds before checking for any changes to these files.
+This assembly hub is a an abbreviated version of a larger plant assembly Public Hub.
+You can explore the larger hub structure here.Please note that the Browser waits 300 seconds before checking for any changes to these files.
 When editing hub.txt, genomes.txt, trackDb.txt, and related hub files shorten this delay by adding udcTimeout=1 to your URL.
 For more information, please see the Debugging and Updating Track Hubs section of the Track Hub User Guide.
 Also, for more detailed instructions on setting up a regular hub, please see the Setting Up Your Own Track Hub section of the Track Hub User Guide.

-Setting up Blat for an Assembly Hub
+- Starting Blat for an Assembly Hub

 Setting up an Assembly Hub on GBiB with Blat included